Jack Bush: Painters Eleven and after

 Bush developed his work and approach to abstraction through the 1950s.
 He was a member of Painters Eleven, an influential group founded by William Ronald in 1954 to promote abstract painting in Canada and was soon encouraged in his art by the American art critic Clement Greenberg.
 Critical at first, Greenberg became a mentor to Bush and encouraged him to refine his palette, technique, and approach.
 He told Bush to seek in his oil painting the thinness and clarity of colour and the simplicity of his works on paper.
 As a result of Greenberg's guidance, Bush became closely tied with Color Field Painting and Lyrical Abstraction.
 Bush's work is based on an abstract record of his perception.
 Rather than expecting the audience to recognize his subject or experience the use of forms in his paintings, he shares the emotion of that experience by slabs and streaks of color.
-Bush became friends with artists associated with color-field like Jules Olitski, Kenneth Noland and Anthony Caro.
+Bush became friends with artists associated with colour-field like Jules Olitski, Kenneth Noland and Anthony Caro.
 As Painters Eleven disbanded in 1960, Bush moved on, and in the end became one of the most successful artists to come from this group.

-In 1962 he had his first solo exhibition in New York City on Madison Avenue, and from that point on his career as a major abstract painter began.
+In 1962, he had his first solo exhibition in New York City on Madison Avenue, and from that point on his career as a major abstract painter began.
 In 1964, he decided to stop having solo shows in Toronto because he felt that art scene abroad would see him as provincial and he needed to concentrate on establishing a reputation outside of Canada.

-Bush permanently switched from using oil paint which he had used for forty years, thinned with turpentine in his large abstract work to allow the pigment to be absorbed by the unprimed canvas, to water–based acrylic paints in March 1966.
+Bush permanently switched from using oil paint which he had used for forty years, thinned with turpentine in his large abstract work to allow the pigment to be absorbed by the unprimed canvas, to water-based acrylic paints in March 1966.
 He represented Canada at the 1967 São Paulo Art Biennial, and in 1976 the Art Gallery of Ontario toured a large retrospective of his work.
 He died in Toronto at the age of 67 on 24 January 1977.
 In 1979, two years later, the National Film Board of Canada released a one-hour documentary Jack Bush, directed by Murray Battle.

 Influences

-One of his most important influences was Henri Matisse (1869-1954), a French artist who led the Fauvist movement about 1900 by pursuing expressive color throughout his career.
+One of his most important influences was Henri Matisse (1869–1954), a French artist who led the Fauvist movement about 1900 by pursuing expressive color throughout his career.

 Bush once said to his peer and friend Kenneth Noland:

 What I'd really like to do is hit Matisse's ball out of the park.